List of Shadow Raiders characters

-The following is a list of characters from the animated television series, Shadow Raiders.
+The following is a list of characters from the 1998 animated television series, Shadow Raiders.
+The series is about four warring planets – Rock, Ice, Fire, and Bone – which raid one another for resources.
+The main character, a miner called Graveheart voiced by Paul Dobson, is on a mission to forge an interplanetary alliance after receiving a warning from Princess Tekla, the only surviving member of her own planet, about a Beast Planet which threatens to consume their worlds.

 Planet Rock

 Planet Rock is a planet made up of mostly rocks that contain many types of minerals.
-The people of the planet look mostly like humans made of stone, with patterns on their bodies and their hair that look like jewels.
-Planet Rock is the second planet to join the Interplanetary Alliance.
+The people of the planet look mostly like humans made of stone, with patterns resembling veins of minerals on their bodies and hair that looks like gemstones.
+Although the Alliance was founded by Graveheart, a man of Rock, Planet Rock is the fourth planet to join, since the planet's ruler Lord Mantle refused to trust the other worlds.

 Graveheart

-At the beginning of the series, Graveheart is a simple miner working for Lord Mantel.
-However, when discovering Tekla and being ambushed by Beast Drones on Planet Ice during routine exporting, Graveheart realizes he must step into the leader seat and bring the worlds together to stop a common enemy.
-He is a very noble, brave man, though he often suffers from lack of self-confidence, deeming himself as "just a miner and nothing more".
-When put into battle, he immediately takes charge and commands his troops with authority and skill.
-Those around him respect him to the fullest.
-Formerly a Quarrior (a portmanteau of warrior and quarry, he quit Planet Rock's military when he failed to save his younger brother, Mica, during a raid on Planet Fire.
-He often has his doubts about himself, but Jade is always there to reassure him of his abilities.
-Graveheart was exiled from Planet Rock when he formed the Alliance, leaving himself and Jade as the only two citizens of Rock in the group.
-Notably, he wears a black version of the standard Miner's armor.
-What this means is never revealed, but he calls the Miners "his men".
-He also called "sir" by the other miners, implying he is of a higher rank, most likely a miner foreman.
-He is voiced by Paul Dobson.
-His name and design is a reference to the movie, “Braveheart”.
+Graveheart (voiced by Paul Dobson) is initially a miner working for Lord Mantel.
+After discovering Tekla and being ambushed by Beast Drones on Planet Ice during routine exporting, Graveheart realizes he must step into the leader seat and bring the worlds together to stop a common enemy.
+He is a very noble, brave man, though he often suffers from lack of self-confidence, deeming himself as just a miner.
+Formerly a Quarrior, he quit Planet Rock's military when he failed to save his younger brother, Mica, during a raid on Planet Fire.

 Jade

-Tough and uncompromising, Jade is Captain of the Guard of Planet Rock and Graveheart's best friend.
-She loves Graveheart very much, though she is unwilling to admit it.
-While working with the Alliance, her loyalties lie with Planet Rock first and foremost.
-Lord Mantel was very reluctant to exile Jade as she had asked, but agreed to it for her to be able to watch over the Alliance.
-Jade rarely shows her feelings, but what she has shown is a great dislike for Emperor Femur.
-After Lord Mantel's death at Blokk's hands, Jade underwent a psychological trial and became ruler of Planet Rock.
-She is voiced by Enuka Okuma.
+Jade (voiced by Enuka Okuma) is the Captain of the Guard of Planet Rock and Graveheart's best friend and love interest.
+She is initially the only person from Rock to join the Alliance besides Graveheart, but later brokers a deal that brings the planet into the Alliance.
+After Lord Mantel's death, Jade becomes the ruler of Planet Rock.